MatMasIt/notesArchive/latest/Inglese/2021/maggio/lunedì_17/12_07_00/appunti.md

 p.
 224 - The Plot
-There are 4 books and each book deals with
+There are 4 books and each book deals with *1* voyage
 #### 1° Voyage
 Land of Lilliput, small people
 Gulliver is a giant